Mintbase/Grants-Program/applications/cootoo.md

 *NOTE: Along this application we are leaving references to the whole Coötoo toolkit, but the distribution contract is the only part that will be developed as this Level 1 grant application, as shown on the updated milestones*

+ - What is Coötoo

+The coötoo open source toolkit allows distribution of NFT sales revenue among co-op members in an automated way.
+Easily deploy your own contracts for minting, distribution and governance, then customize them according to your needs.

+Every NFT sale is split between the artist & the co-op DAO.
+In this co-op model, artists can support each other, creating a space for more collaboration and less competition.
+This means artists get revenue regardless of sales.
+In addition to the revenue distribution, the cooperative can choose where to invest extra funds through DAO governance.
+What is the best balance for revenue splits between individual & group?
+Each co-op instance can choose the numbers that make sense for their use case.

 - Relation to the Mintbase / NEAR ecosystem: